Juan-Jones/earnonlinemoney/content/blog/what-is-microtasking.md

 #### Online Marketplaces

 Online marketplaces such as Etsy, eBay, and Amazon Handmade aren't just platforms for buying and selling goods—they also offer microtasking opportunities for creative individuals and artisans.
 Whether it's crafting handmade jewelry, designing custom merchandise, or offering digital services like logo design and illustration, online marketplaces provide a platform for microentrepreneurs to showcase their talents and monetize their skills.
-By [tapping into your niche]({{< relref "how-to-find-your-niche" >}}) markets and cultivating a loyal customer base, sellers can turn their passion projects into profitable microbusinesses.

 #### Specialized Microtasking Platforms